RubendeBruin/DAVE-book/forces.md

 **Example**

-In following model (ref notebook) a total number of 11 Axes are stacked from left to right.
+In following model {doc}`Carene Table Notebook<DAVE-notebooks/force_traveling_through_a_beam>` a total number of 11 Axes are stacked from left to right.
 On the rightmost node a vertical force is applied:

 ![forces1](images/forces_2.png)